1

 For starters, hydropower is clean and green.
 As it comes from water, a renewable source that naturally replenishes itself, it is fossil fuels-free.
 This means no greenhouse gas emissions come from the source.

-2. Less Dependent on Seasonal Factors to Produce Energy
+2. Less Dependent on Seasonal Factors to Produce Hydropower

 Hydroelectricity is less dependent on seasonal and weather factors than solar power and wind power, as large amounts of water can be stored in reservoirs ahead of time, creating a water bank.
 This also provides drought assistance, flood control, irrigation support and water for consumption.